Domain-invariant Clinical Representation Learning by Bridging Data Distribution Shift across EMR Datasets: Related Work

 \subsection{Early-Stage Clinical Prediction for Emerging Diseases}

-Early-stage clinical prediction for emerging diseases has gained considerable attention as a crucial area of research due to its potential to transform healthcare interventions in the face of novel and rapidly spreading illnesses.
-The ability to accurately predict patient outcomes during the initial stages of emerging diseases is of paramount importance to enable timely clinical interventions, personalized treatment strategies, and effective allocation of medical resources.
+Early-stage clinical prediction for emerging diseases has become a critical research focus due to its potential to revolutionize healthcare interventions for novel and rapidly spreading illnesses.
+Accurate prediction of patient outcomes during the initial phases of emerging diseases is crucial for enabling timely clinical interventions, developing personalized treatment strategies, and optimizing medical resource allocation.

-With the proliferation of electronic medical information systems across various healthcare institutions, a substantial amount of EMR has been accumulated over time~\cite{10.1145/3442381.3449811}.
-These high-quality data provide a data foundation for efficient and accurate clinical predictions including mortality prediction~\cite{ma2020adacare}~\cite{zoref2022improved}, diagnosis prediction~\cite{8970792}~\cite{Ma2018HealthATMAD} etc..
-Many deep learning models~\cite{vaswani2017attention}~\cite{dey2017gate}have been utilized to predict different kinds of emerging diseases.
-L Wang~\cite{wang2020c} and J Liu et al.~\cite{liu2020neutrophil} analyzed the relationship between patients' biomarkers in the early stages of COVID-19 and the severity of the disease.
-A Alam et al.~\cite{alam2020prediction} developed a prediction rule for scrub typhus meningoencephalitis, a emerging disease in North India, which helped physicians in peripheral areas to identify and treat this disease.
-Gao et al.~\cite{gao2020stagenet} proposed a method that extracts information from EMR about the different stages of the disease and then applied it to the task of risk prediction.
+The widespread adoption of electronic medical information systems has led to the accumulation of extensive Electronic Medical Records (EMR) across healthcare institutions~\cite{feng2021completing}.
+These high-quality datasets have established a robust foundation for various clinical predictions, including mortality prediction~\cite{ma2020adacare,zoref2022improved} and diagnosis prediction~\cite{gao2019camp,ma2018health}.
+Numerous deep learning models~\cite{vaswani2017attention,dey2017gate} have been deployed to predict outcomes for various emerging diseases.
+Wang~\cite{wang2020c} and Liu et al.~\cite{liu2020neutrophil} investigated the correlations between early-stage biomarkers and disease severity in COVID-19 patients.
+Alam et al.~\cite{alam2020prediction} established prediction rules for scrub typhus meningoencephalitis, an emerging disease in North India, enabling physicians in peripheral areas to identify and treat this condition effectively.
+Gao et al.~\cite{gao2020stagenet} developed a method that leverages disease progression information from EMR for risk prediction tasks.